 People with essential fructosuria lack a liver enzyme called hepatic fructokinase that can break down fructose.

-Essential fructosuria is not harmful, and people with this condition are typically asymptomatic and do not need treatment.
+Essential fructosuria is not harmful.
+People with this condition are typically asymptomatic and do not need treatment.

 Hereditary fructose intolerance